LoveStartLearnBuildTokensResourcesConverseBlog

 Sheer number of people or votes does not determine consensus.

-What is problematic now is that consensus is "called" by a chair, which is a position of authority we cannot afford if we are to build truly decentralized systems that function on a global stage.
+What is problematic now is that consensus is "called" by a chair, which is a position of authority we cannot afford if we are to build truly decentralized systems.
 However, it's exactly the authority conferred by the formal position of "chair" which gives individuals the power to get work done once all technical objections have been addressed.
-So how are we to balance the lack of authority with our need to move foward along the most fertile paths?
+So how are we to balance the lack of authority with our need to move forward along the most fertile paths?

 The proposed solutions to this question generally take the form of some kind of distributed and dynamic reputation system, because reputation gives certain individuals the legitimacy required to shift conversations and social conventions.
 This is a necessary and salient point to acknowledge in the social protocols and culture which inform any system of technical governance.
 Where there are shadow hierarchies, there is abuse and inefficiency, and so individuals must be aware of the regard in which they are held within their chosen communities and respond accordingly.
 We state elsewhere that the idea for any kind of leader - read: host, or server - is to give away their importance without shirking responsibility.

 In 1992, there were sufficiently few people and resources online that it made sense we all came to at least rough consensus.
 Forking the internet in the 90's was not an option.
-However, if our votes are simultaneously economic actions that fund a given project, then we should not build governance systems that stand in the way of that project doing their work.
-It sounds great to "address all technical objections" but - in practice - there are often so many variables at play that doing so in a credibly neutral manner is impossible.
+However, if our votes are simultaneously economic actions that fund a given project, then we can cultivate governance systems that determine what “valuable work” means and fund it simultaneously .
+Though it sounds great to "address all technical objections"–in practice–there are often so many variables at play that doing so in a credibly neutral manner is impossible.
 Cost, however, is a single variable we can all reason about to at least a first approximation.

 Rough consensus is just "exception processing" for people.
 When your running code already establishes economic consensus, you can leverage this to fund multiple different working groups with multiple approaches, removing the need to handle exceptions at the initial stage because you know it will be decided by actual use later on.
-This is not to say you don't need principles, just that you should think about ways by which you can encode those principles as economic incentives.
+“Exceptions” in this context means only those proposals which do not adequately address valid technical concerns.
+There is the potential that certain proposals could be at odds with the culture and ethos of a given community, in which case lessons from political history–like defensive democracy–are fertile starting points for thinking about how to encode principles as a means of establishing credibly neutral incentive structures.

 "In other words, true north in software is often the direction that combines ambiguity and evidence of fertility in the most alluring way: the direction of maximal interestingness."